simplex-chat/simplex-chat/README.md

 ## SimpleX Platform design

-SimpleX is a client-server network that uses redundant, disposable message relay nodes to asynchronously pass messages via unidirectional (simplex) message queues, providing recipient and sender anonymity.
+SimpleX is a client-server network with a unique network topology that uses redundant, disposable message relay nodes to asynchronously pass messages via unidirectional (simplex) message queues, providing recipient and sender anonymity.

-Unlike P2P networks, all messages are passed through one or several servers, that do not even need to have persistence.
+Unlike P2P networks, all messages are passed through one or several server nodes, that do not even need to have persistence.
 In fact, the current [SMP server implementation](https://github.com/simplex-chat/simplexmq#smp-server) uses in-memory message storage, persisting only the queue records.
-SimpleX provides better metadata protection than P2P designs, as no global participant identifiers are required, and avoids many [problems of P2P networks](./docs/COMPARISON.md#comparison-with-p2p-messaging-protocols).
+SimpleX provides better metadata protection than P2P designs, as no global participant identifiers are used to deliver messages, and avoids [the problems of P2P networks](./docs/COMPARISON.md#comparison-with-p2p-messaging-protocols).

 Unlike federated networks, the server nodes **do not have records of the users**, **do not communicate with each other** and **do not store messages** after they are delivered to the recipients.
-There is no way to discover the full list of participating servers.
-SimpleX network design avoids the problem of metadata visibility that all federated networks have and better protects the network, as servers do not communicate with each other.
+There is no way to discover the full list of servers participating in SimpleX network.
+This design avoids the problem of metadata visibility that all federated networks have and better protects from the network-wide attacks.

-The routing of messages relies on the data stored in client devices about which message queues are used for user's contacts and groups.
+Only the client devices have information about users, their contacts and groups.

 See [SimpleX whitepaper](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) for more information on platform objectives and technical design.

 ## Roadmap

-- ✅ Easy to deploy SimpleX server with in-memory message storage, without any dependencies - it can run on 256Mb Linux node.
+- ✅ Easy to deploy SimpleX server with in-memory message storage, without any dependencies.
-- ✅ Terminal client with groups and files support.
+- ✅ Terminal (console) client with groups and files support.
 - ✅ One-click SimpleX server deployment on Linode.
 - ✅ End-to-end encryption using double-ratchet protocol with additional encryption layer.
 - ✅ Mobile apps v1 for Android and iOS.
-- ✅ Private instant notifications for Android, using background service.
+- ✅ Private instant notifications for Android using background service.
 - ✅ Haskell chat bot templates
 - 🏗 Privacy preserving instant notifications for iOS using Apple Push Notification service (in progress).
 - 🏗 Mobile app v2 - supporting files, images and groups etc. (in progress).